Millions Behind on Cancer Screenings, Childhood Vaccines Urged to Go to Doctor

 Deeken says delaying a screening by 6 months to a year can dramatically change the outlook for patients with early cancers.

-"We expect that over ten thousand additional cancer deaths will be seen in the years ahead because of lost screenings last year due to both breast cancer screenings as well as colorectal screenings that weren't done when they should have," he said.
+"We expect that over ten thousand additional cancer deaths will be seen in the years ahead because of lost screenings last year due to both breast cancer screenings as well as colorectal screenings that weren't done when they should have been," he said.

 Most women diagnosed with breast cancer have no family history and no symptoms – that’s why a mammogram is crucial when it comes to detecting the disease.